 The floor also has:

-• Two Silent PC Rooms - Weston Study Room (for all students) and the Maurice & Hilda Laing Study Room (for postgraduate use only) – these are large silent shared study rooms at opposite ends of the floor that have individual study desks and PC’s
+• Two Silent PC Rooms - Weston Study Room and the Maurice & Hilda Laing Study Room: usable by all Roehampton students, these are large silent shared study rooms at opposite ends of the floor that have individual study desks and PC’s.

 • Two TVs with VCR players.

-• Adjustable desks – you can move these desk up and down to get to the height you want
+• Adjustable desks – you can move these desk up and down to get the desired height.

 Toilets, including accessible toilets